How to Lead a Multi-Generational Nursing Workforce

 Another nursing study released by the American Association of Critical-Care Nurses in 2022 found that many nurses leave hospitals due to burnout from long hours, while others walk away because of rigid schedules.
 The insight from this study underscores a critical truth within the nursing profession: the need for flexible scheduling transcends age and experience levels.

-3 Ways to Establish a Positive Work Environment for Multigenerational Nurses
+Establishing a Positive Work Environment for Diverse Nursing Teams

-By recognizing and addressing the diverse needs of a multigenerational nursing team, hospitals can create a more positive and collaborative work environment that benefits both nurses and patients.
+By recognizing and addressing the diverse needs of a multi-generational nursing team, nurse leaders can create a more positive and collaborative work environment that benefits staff and patients.
+Here are three ways to establish a positive work environment for diverse nursing teams:

 For instance, Baby Boomers may respond better to voicemail messages, while Gen Z nurses are more likely to engage with text messages.
 Understanding these preferences and adjusting communication methods for each generation can foster better engagement and reduce misunderstandings.2